adarsh-manikandan/breeze-reader/README.md

-# Bionic Reader
+# Breeze

-A modern web application that converts text to bionic reading format, making it easier and faster to read.
-The app also supports EPUB file import for reading entire books with bionic formatting.
+A modern web application that converts text to breeze reading format, making it easier and faster to read.
+The app also supports EPUB file import for reading entire books with breeze formatting.

 ## Features

-- **Bionic Reading**: Converts regular text to bionic format by emphasizing the beginning of words
+- **Breeze Reading**: Converts regular text to breeze format by emphasizing the beginning of words
-- **EPUB Support**: Import and read entire EPUB books with bionic formatting
+- **EPUB Support**: Import and read entire EPUB books with breeze formatting
 - **Chapter Navigation**: Navigate through book chapters with a table of contents
 - **Bookmarking**: Save your reading progress
 - **Font Size Control**: Adjust text size for comfortable reading